lsuits/gradebook_patches/README.md

 ```
 #Patches for individual LSU gradebook features.
 1. anonymous_grades.patch
    1. Requires quick edit.
    1. Allows for truly anonymous grading of manual items within Moodle.
      1. Graded items can only be adjusted by an administratively predefined adjustment value.
      1. Requires students be assigned anonymous identifiers as optional profile fields.
    * LSU settings
      * anon grading checked
      * 'create anonymous field' and assign anon numbers to users
      * set 'anonymous' as the anon field
      * anonymous categories set to anything
+     * in 'Grade Item Settings' , check 'manual item recompute'
+     1. confirm that when creating a new grate item, that the 'anonymous item' check box appears when enabled in gradebook settings
+     1. create an anonymous grade item
+     1. in the grader report, verify that the anonymous grade is not editable
+     1. in QuickEdit, verify that an 'Anonymous Item' select is present.
+     1.
 1. better_letters.patch
  1. Fixes hard-coded 2 decimal rounding bug.
  1. Allows admins to enable floating-point letter grade boundaries.